Coaching

 McKinsey & Company

-1. Create and communicate your coaching system – expectations, procedures, and methods
+1. Create a Standardized Coaching System: Define and communicate the coaching expectations, procedures, and methods.

-3. Provide visibility into performance and coaching – frequencies, behaviors, and action plans
+3. Provide Transparency into Call Center Coaching Performance: Keep track of coaching frequencies, behaviors, and action plans.

 Automate supervisors’ administrative tasks!
 Many of the activities that keep supervisors and team leaders off the contact-center floor are prime candidates for automation